 A big focus of DPA is to improve employee and customer experiences by taking friction out of the workflow.
 The software is used to create efficiencies and enhance UX in various areas of the enterprise, from IT service requests to onboarding new employees and client intake.

-DPA is automating a process from end to end, Le Clair said, adding that DPA technologies are used for processes that are longer and more complex than the tasks that can be effectively handled by RPA.
-These processes typically contain multitudes of decisions that, if using RPA, would create bots that are too long and too difficult to maintain, he added.
+Organizations use DPA to automate a process from its beginning to its end.
+Typically, DPA is used for processes that are longer and more complex than the tasks that can be effectively handled by RPA.
+These processes can contain multitudes of decisions that, if using RPA, would create bots that are too long and too difficult to maintain.